awsdocs/amazon-comprehend-developer-guide/doc_source/custom-copy-sharing.md

 A **Customer managed key** is a key that you create, own, and manage in your AWS account\.
 If you use a customer managed key, you must add a statement to your KMS key policy\.

 The policy statement authorizes one or more entities \(such as IAM users or AWS accounts\) to perform the AWS KMS operations required to decrypt the model\.

+You use condition keys to help prevent the confused deputy problem\.
+For more information, see [Cross\-service confused deputy prevention](cross-service-confused-deputy-prevention.md)\.

 Use the following condition keys in the policy to validate the entities that access your KMS key\.
 When a user imports the model, AWS KMS checks that the ARN of the source model version matches the condition\.
 If you do not include a condition in the policy, the specified principals can use your KMS key to decrypt any model version:
 + [aws:SourceArn](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies_condition-keys.html#condition-keys-sourcearn) – Use this condition key with the `kms:GenerateDataKey` and `kms:Decrypt` actions\.